romanbican/roles/README.md

     php artisan migrate

-> There must be created migration file for users table, which is in Laravel out of the box.
+> This uses the default users table which is in Laravel.
+You should already have the migration file for the users table available and migrated.

 ### HasRoleAndPermission Trait And Contract

-Include `HasRoleAndPermission` trait and also implement `HasRoleAndPermission` contract inside your `User` model.
+Include `HasRoleAndPermission` trait and also implement `HasRoleAndPermissionContract` inside your `User` model.

 ```php
 use Bican\Roles\Traits\HasRoleAndPermission;